chisophugis/lbd/source/globalvar.rst

 According Mips Application Binary Interface (ABI), $t9 ($25) is the register used in jalr $25 for long distance function pointer (far subroutine call).
-The jal %subroutine has 24 bits range of address offset relative to Program Counter (PC) while jalr has 32 bits address range for register size is 32 bits.
+The jal %subroutine has 24 bits range of address offset relative to Program Counter (PC) while jalr has 32 bits address range in register size is 32 bits.
 One example of PIC mode is used in share library.
 Share library is re-entry code which can be loaded in different memory address decided on run time.
 The static mode (absolute address mode) is usually designed to load in specific memory address decided on compile time.
-Since share library can be loaded in different memory address, the global variable address cannot be decide in compile time.
+Since share library can be loaded in different memory address, the global variable address cannot be decided in compile time.
 As above, the global variable address is translated into the relative address of $gp.